-Boughton Monchelsea Church is looking for an inspirational, mission focused, caring communicator to be our new parish priest.
-This is a part-time position, entailing Sunday duty plus three days.
-It comes with housing and a 50% stipend.
+Boughton Monchelsea Church is looking for a new parish priest.
+This part-time position entails Sunday duty plus three days and comes with housing and a 50% stipend.
+We have a strong team of lay ministers and volunteers in the church who are keen for your support and guidance in how best to take the church forward in the future.